 Council engaged with over 300 local indigenous school students along with local Elders as part of Reconciliation Celebrations and in-school workshops.
 This engagement encouraged conversations with the various stakeholders to gain an understanding of ideas for the play space, we discovered that young people prefer to learn by exploring and self-discovery, while the Elders expressed their desire to provide opportunities to learn about local Aboriginal stories how people moved around Shellharbour.

-Parking is available in the undercover carpark of the Civic Centre.
-Follow the signs from the carpark.
+Free undercover parking is available at Shellharbour Civic Centre.
+Follow the signs from the carpark to find Yirran muru.

-Toilets are located on the ground floor of the Civic Centre
+Toilets are located on the ground floor of Shellharbour Civic Centre.

 Shellharbour City Council acknowledges the Traditional Custodians of Dharawal Country and recognises their continued connection to the land.